andrewm4894/anomstack/metrics/README.md

 # Metrics

-Configure each metric as an individual yaml file.
+Configure each metric as an individual yaml file, or using sql templated files.